rotdrop/hello-world-linux-kernel-module/README.md

 ## References

 - C-source code from [mak-/SimplestLKM](https://github.com/maK-/SimplestLKM.git)
 - Makefile from [hannesha/it87](https://github.com/hannesha/it87.git).
-The [Makefile](./Makefile) should be reusable by other kernel modules by simply exchanging
+The [Makefile](./Makefile) should be reusable by other kernel modules by simply changing `hello` in

 ``` makefile
 DRIVER = hello
 ```
-by another name.
+to another name.
 The Makefile expects that the kernel module consists of a singloe source file without headers (i.e. the Makefile does not contain any target dependencies on header files).

 ## Build